AbhimanyuMandal/HER2-scRNAseq-Drug-Repurposing/README.md

 - The final evidence score is an analytical prioritization metric rather than a clinical efficacy score.

 Therefore, the top-ranked candidates should be interpreted as hypotheses for further investigation.

 ---

+# Reproducibility note:

+The repository documents the reconstructed analysis workflow and final results from the original internship project.
+Some scripts reference the original institutional analysis directory structure and therefore are not currently configured as a fully portable end-to-end pipeline.
+The repository does not redistribute the original large-scale datasets.

+---